amoralesflor01/SICSS_Reddit_Data/README.md

 1. Navigate to the project directory.

     ```bash
-    cd SICSS_Reddit_Data/
+    cd SICSS_Reddit_Data
     ```

 1. Create your `config.json` file to add your credentials.
-Then follow the instructions below.

     ```bash
     touch config.json
     ```
+    Then follow the instructions below.

     ### Configuration

     This script requires a `config.json` file to store your API credentials and other sensitive information.

-    **Important:** Do **not** upload your `config.json` file to GitHub or share it publicly.
+    **Important:** Do not upload your `config.json` file to GitHub or share it publicly.
 It contains private keys and passwords.

     - Add the following text inside the file by copying and pasting then replace with your real credentials: